 And so the repository of poetic truth holds the full tale both of Achilles’ end and of Odysseus’ return.

 It follows that although the principal and paradigmatic matter of poetry is and remains Achilles, that warrior of deathly splendour who is all one, all passion, altogether nothing but a being for poets, there is a second great matter for poetry: there is Odysseus, a vivid, viable, versatile, multifarious man, the man by whose agency alone Achilles is admitted to blood and voice, the man who made the odyssey—a poet.
 And so it is shown that the Odyssey, a poem about a poet, is a work of reflection.

 Books on the topic of this essay may be found in The Imaginative Conservative Bookstore.
-This essay originally appeared in the St. John’s College Journal (April, 1974) and is republished here with permission.
+This essay originally appeared in the St. John’s College Journal (Volume 26, No. 1, 1974) and is republished here with permission.
 Miss Brann welcomes questions/comments via mail: Dr. Eva Brann, St. John’s College, 60 College Avenue, Annapolis, MD, 21401-1655 (she does not use computers).